-People pleasers put everyone else’s needs and wishes before their own.
-It’s difficult for them to say “no” because their own worth and value is tied to how much they do for others.
-It makes them feel important and needed, and saying “yes” is almost like a drug that feeds an addiction to feel important.
-A people pleaser also dreads letting others down and being seen in a bad light, so it’s important that they be seen as someone who will always be a yes man or yes woman.
-Their inability to stop people pleasing, however, comes at a high cost.
+People-pleasers put everyone else’s needs and wishes before their own.
+It’s difficult for them to say “no” because their own worth and value are tied to how much they do for others.
+It makes them feel important and needed, and saying “yes” is almost like a drug that feeds an addiction to feeling important.
+A people-pleaser also dreads letting others down and being seen in a bad light, so it’s important that they be seen as someone who will always be a yes man or woman.
+Their inability to stop people-pleasing, however, comes at a high cost.

 You May Also Like: People Pleaser Quotes – 44 Wise Thoughts

 No Time For Yourself